ruppysuppy/ruppysuppy/README.md

 ## About Me 🚀

-🎓 I am Tapajyoti Bose aka **ruppysuppy** a cross-platform developer pursuing my Bachelors in Computer Science & Engineering.
+🎓 I am Tapajyoti Bose, a cross-platform developer pursuing my Bachelors in Computer Science & Engineering.

 👨‍💻 I enjoy contributing to Open Source Projects and am really enthusiastic about learning new technology.
 In 2020, I learnt Django, Electron, Flutter, React and TypeScript.